 When my crown from another dentist fell off, I was able to get a quick appointment at the Sacramento Dentistry Group to get it re-attached.
 They provide quick, friendly service with clear options for cost.” — A happy client

 Installing an indirect restoration takes at least two visits to the Sacramento Dentistry Group office.
 During the first visit, we assess the situation of the tooth.
 The tooth will likely need to be shaped in order to accept a restoration.
-We then take highly specific measurements of the tooth while making a mold of the area to be restored.
-The mold is then used both to create a temporary crown and to fabricate your indirect restoration in a dental laboratory.
+We then take highly specific measurements of the tooth, either by taking a mold of the area to be restored or by using an intraoral scanner to take precise digital images.
+Either way, the information is then used both to create a temporary crown and to fabricate your indirect restoration in our dental office using the Ceramill one day system, or by enlisting the help of a dental laboratory.
 Once your restoration is finished, you return for its placement.

 Porcelain or ceramic crowns, inlays and overlays are now the most commonly used indirect restorations.
 The color of the porcelain can be closely matched to your own teeth.
 Dental porcelain is also very durable.
 It can even be reinforced internally with metal for placement in high-pressure chewing areas.
 Various types of porcelains are available.
 The best materials, such as lithium disilicate, do not cause extra wear to adjoining teeth, even over extended periods of time.

 Composite restorations are made from the same materials used for fillings.
 While they are unlikely to damage opposing teeth at any time, they are also more likely to wear with long-term use.
 As a benefit, their color is similar to that of a patient’s teeth, although they may discolor and stain, like natural teeth.